School of: Business

 • Focus on improving overall organizational performance

-Master’s in Organizational Leadership Online Program Curriculum
+Master of Arts in Organizational Leadership Online Program Curriculum

 The MA in Organizational Leadership curriculum provides a traditional management foundation while exploring topics in the social and behavioral sciences, leadership behaviors, and the role of technology in the workplace.